Skip to Content

 1. Name the script EarSketch First Script.

-2. Select your desired coding language.
-(Python or Javascript).
+2. Select Python as your Script language.

 3. Select the Create button.